gravitational/gravity/docs/5.x/overview.md

 Publishing can be as simple as uploading the Application Bundle to an S3 bucket for others to download and install.

-Another option is to publish the Application Bundle into the Gravity "Ops Center", a centralized repository of your Application Bundles and its deployed Clusters.
+Another option is to publish the Application Bundle into the Gravity [Ops Center](opscenter.md), a centralized repository of your Application Bundles and its deployed Clusters.
 If an Application Bundle is distributed via the Ops Center, the resulting Cluster can optionally "phone home" for automating updates, remote monitoring and trouble shooting.

 The Ops Center allows Application Bundle publishers to oversee how many Clusters are running and perform administration and maintenance across all of them in a repeatable, scalable way, even if they are deployed on 3rd party infrastructure.

+!!! warning "Version Warning":
+    The Ops Center is only available to users of Gravity Enterprise.

 ## Deploying and Installing